silee9019/wt.sh/README.md

 - `wt init [dir] --repo /path/to/repo`: create or update the `.wt` marker that links a base directory to the primary repository (defaults to the current directory when `dir` is omitted; without `--repo`, the command attempts to auto-detect a repository within the base directory).
 - `.wt`: YAML marker file placed in the chosen base directory; any descendant directory can run `wt` and will use the closest marker it finds.

 All commands require a `.wt` marker.
-The marker's directory becomes the default location for new worktrees; use `--path` with `wt add` if you need a one-off destination elsewhere.
+The marker's directory becomes the default location for new worktrees created with `wt add`.

 ## Requirements